 - 1. Focus on self-care-What works for you now? - 2.
 Find your meaning-What matters to you? - 3.
-Ask provider to do an Integrative Visit and HOPE Note-Explore how the areas of your life impact your health.
-(Learn more at drwaynejonas.com/hope) - 4.
-Develop your own health care team-Consider including traditional, complementary & alternative providers, and health coaches
+Ask provider to do a whole person health visit and HOPE Note-Explore how the areas of your life impact your health.
+(Learn more at healingworksfoundation.org/resources/hope-note) - 4.
+Develop your own health care team-Consider including traditional, complementary and alternative providers and health coaches